Ashtonn77/machine-learning-notebooks/README.md

 ### Supervised Learning
   As the first branch of machine learning, supervised learning concentrates on learning patterns through connecting the relationship between variables and known outcomes and working with labeled datasets.
 Supervised learning works by feeding the machine sample data with various features (represented as “X”) and the correct value output of the data(represented as “y”).
 The fact that the output and feature values are known qualifies the dataset as “labeled.”
 The algorithm then deciphers patterns that exist in the data and creates a model that can reproduce the same underlying rules with new data.

+### Unsupervised Learning
+  In the case of unsupervised learning, not all variables and data patterns are classified.
+Instead, the machine must uncover hidden patterns and create labels through the use of unsupervised learning algorithms.
+Unsupervised learning algorithms typically group together data points that are found to possess similar features.

+### Reinforcement Learning
+  Reinforcement learning is the third and most advanced algorithm category among the three previously mentioned.
+Unlike supervised and unsupervised learning, reinforcement learning continuously improves its model by leveraging feedback from previous iterations.
+This is different to supervised and unsupervised learning, which both reach an indefinite endpoint after a model is formulated from the training and test data segments.